 he Executive Council may effect the dissolution of a chartered branch that is unable to meet the requirements of its charter on an ongoing basis.
-Branch presidents are advised to seek help through the VPM as soon as they begin to experience difficulty.
+Branch presidents are advised to seek help through the Vice President for Membership as soon as they begin to experience difficulty.